yggdrasil-network/yggdrasil-network.github.io/platform-windows.md

 ## Installation

-Start by either [downloading the latest Yggdrasil binary](https://circleci.com/api/v1.1/project/github/yggdrasil-network/yggdrasil-go/latest/artifacts) and use Windows Explorer to copy it into a sensible location.
-The below examples assume `C:\Program Files\Yggdrasil`.
+Start by [downloading the latest Yggdrasil binary](https://circleci.com/api/v1.1/project/github/yggdrasil-network/yggdrasil-go/latest/artifacts) and use Windows Explorer to copy it into a sensible location and rename it to `yggdrasil.exe`.

+The below examples assume that you placed `yggdrasil.exe` into `C:\Program Files\Yggdrasil`.

 ## Generate configuration